Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Consumer Behavior and Optimal Pricing

 \begin{lemma} The cutoff price function $\hat{p}_1(p_2)$ takes a piecewise linear form, as shown in Figure \ref{fig:PPPPE}.
 It strictly increases in $p_2$ when $p_2\in [0, H]$ and is flat when $p_2>H$.
 Moreover, if $\lambda^V>0$, then $p_2>H \Rightarrow \hat{p}_1(p_2) < \mathbb{E}[\omega]$. \end{lemma}

-The cutoff advance price, $\hat{p}_1(p_2)$, is derived by intersecting two constraints.
+As previously established, the cutoff advance price, $\hat{p}_1(p_2)$, is derived from two intersecting constraints.
+The first constraint ensures that the plan is consistent with a PE, while the second ensures that it is consistent with a PPE when multiple PEs are present.
 Each of these constraints is determined as a function of $p_2$:

-The first constraint validates that \emph{pre-purchasing} is credible at $h=(p_1,p_2)\in T_1$, in the sense of Condition \eqref{eq_def:PE}.
+The first constraint, associated with PE, validates that \emph{pre-purchase} is locally optimal at $h=(p_1,p_2)\in T_1$, as per Condition \eqref{eq_def:PE}.

-The second constraint validates that, given a situation where multiple credible plans are available, the consumer will implement a plan that maximizes the expected utility.
-In other words, it will be the preferred choice for the $T_1$-consumer.
-This constraint imposes the following on the price $p_1$:
+The second constrain ensures that among multiple PEs, the consumer implements a plan that maximizes the expected utility, which is, therefore, consistent with a PPE.
+It imposes the following on the price $p_1$: